 Why is palm oil bad?

 You’re probably aware of some of the issues with palm oil, so I won’t go into great detail here.
-Here’s a quick summary:
+Here’s a quick summary of the main social and environmental issues associated with palm oil.

 Deforestation and habitat loss